Shuangyashan

-Shuangyashan (双鸭山 (Shuāngyāshān, 雙鴨山)) is a coal mining prefecture-level city located in the eastern part Heilongjiang province, People's Republic of China, bordering Russia's Khabarovsk and Primorsky Krais to the east.
+Shuangyashan (双鸭山 (Shuāngyāshān, 雙鴨山)) is a coal mining prefecture-level city located in the eastern part of Heilongjiang province, People's Republic of China, bordering Russia's Khabarovsk and Primorsky Krais to the east.
 The city's name means a pair-of-ducks mountains and refers to two peaks northeast of the city.
 In 2007 the city had a GDP of RMB 20.6 billion with a 14.2% growth rate.
+At the end of 2024, the total registered population was 1,336,100, including 850,300 in urban areas and 485,800 in rural areas.

 History

 Shuangyashan was given its name in AD 1384 during the Ming Dynasty.
 However, few people lived in the area before coal was discovered there in 1914.
-In 1928 a major coal mining operation was established on the site and in 1946 the area was first designated a county.
+In 1928, a major coal mining operation was established on the site, and in 1946 the area was first designated a county.
 Shuangyashan was established as a special mining district in 1954 and officially designated a city by the CPC Central Committee and State Council in 1956.

 Geography and climate

 Resources

 Shuangyashan is rich in coal, magnetite and marble.
-The proven coal reserves in the city total 11 billion tons, ranking first out of 13 prefecture and prefecture-level cities in the province.
+The proven coal reserves in the city total 11 billion tons, ranking first out of 13 prefecture-level divisions in the province.
 The magnetite reserves in Shuangyashan exceed 120 million tons, ranking first in Heilongjiang Province.